 Thinking of designing a new website on WordPress?
-You have two options: start from scratch or save some time with an already-coded WordPress theme (template).
+You have two options.
+First, you could start from scratch.
+Otherwise, you could save some time with an already-coded WordPress theme (also called a template).

 Of course, templates smooth out the development process.
 However, you should note both pros and cons to using them.
 One common criticism is the lack of creative freedom you might experience when relying on a template.
 But if you’re looking for a fast-tracked path to a brand new website, a template could be the right fit.

 Maybe you’re well-versed in Java or Python and feel confident in your ability to code a website from scratch.
 Even if you only have basic HTML or CSS knowledge, you can still technically create a new website — it just might not be as interactive.

 Consider these pros and cons before working on your new website’s code:

 Pros of Coding over Using a Wordpress Template

 Coding a website from scratch is the best option for people who need an entirely customized solution or want to incorporate advanced features that most WordPress themes don't offer.